 After working for many years in academia and adult education, John left his job in 2014 to pursue his dreams as a writer.
 Having cut his teeth as an editor at a small publishing company, John decided that, while he worked hard to prepare his debut novel, he would build a book production business to help connect self-publishing authors with editing, cover, design, and marketing services based on the traditional model.
 He presently is the creative director, senior editor, and production manager for his company and oversees a team of twelve.

-As a writer, John’s commitment to the craft has put him on course for a debut epic fantasy novel, A Thousand Roads.
+As a writer, John’s commitment to the craft slowly led him to his epic fantasy novel, A Thousand Roads.
 He also enjoys writing nonfiction, as an instructor for the lifelong learning website Highbrow, and recently as author of Your Daily Journal: 100 Day Starter.
 He has numerous other projects in the pipeline, both in fiction and nonfiction, and is also a ghostwriter.
 He also writes as the advanced machine intelligence from the future, Nannybot A3-4.

 Inspired by fierce loyalty to the self-publishing model he advocates for in his business, John created Dreamsphere Books as the imprint through which he will be publishing his epic and related works over the years to come.

 For updates more specifically on John’s epic fantasy writing, be sure to join his newsletter here.
 If you want to hear his musings and other reflections (including the occasional post about writing craft and editing tips), follow his blog.